peter-vasut/Lenovo-Yoga-Pro-9-16IAH10-83L0002YCK-Linux/README.md

 </details>

 I haven't noticed the need to re-run this script after suspending, so instead of creating `systemd` service I just added it to startup applications and it fixes sound when KDE starts.

+## Other issues

+* Kwin randomly crashes.
+    * Not sure if there is anything specific in my setup, or if the bug will manifest on this hardware.
+    * Bug report: [link](https://bugs.kde.org/show_bug.cgi?id=511880).
+If you don't encounter the same bug and you have same configuration as me, please contact me.
+If you experience the same bug and have additional info, use the KDE bug tracker.